When does Social Media use become an addiction?

 But where do we draw the line?
 And who chooses where the line is drawn?
 Whose responsibility is it? …and does social media addiction counselling work?

 Social media addiction has been of conversation recently and as a self-care exercise.
-It is important to explore your own relationship with your social media use so you can take responsibility in defining your own line.
+It is important to explore your own relationship with your social media use so you can take responsibility for defining your own line.

 Dr Gabor Mate defines addiction…